miditoolbox/1.1/about.md

 ## History

-The current version of the MIDI Toolbox is 1.1.
+The current version of the MIDI Toolbox is 1.1 (release in May 2016).
 The previous version (1.01) was released 23rd Jan 2006.
 Originally the MIDI toolbox was released 18.5.2004.

 ## Update